zg50/Traffic_Sign_Classifier/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is bar charts showing how the data distributes.
+These are bar charts showing how the data distributes.

 ![alt text][image1]